-- 2.2.1 The trees surveyed comprise Ash, Sycamore, Silver Birch, Beech Yew, Holly, Oak, Elm, Leyland Cypress and Holme Oak with some Willow.
-The tree groups comprise largely Laurel, Yew and Leyland Cypress.
+- 2.2.1 The trees surveyed comprise Ash, Sycamore, Yew, Holly, Oak, Elm, lawsons Cypress and Japanese Larch with some Willow.
+The tree groups are more diverse with additional species.
 These are very common mostly native species. - 2.2.2.
 There were no unique species or specimens recorded.
 No special characteristics or protected or rare species were noted in the shrub or ground flora although no detailed botanical survey was carried out.